direct-framework/.github/profile/README.md

 The initial version of this project was created during the Software Sustainability Institute Collaborations Workshop 2023 (CW23) Hack Day.
 Subsequent development was guided by a number of unconference sessions and contributions by RSE and dRTP community members during RSECon23, RSECon24 and CW25 and various other community engagement events and workshops.

-_This work was supported by the [DisCouRSE Network+](https://discourse-network.github.io/), which received funding through the UKRI
+_This work is in part supported by the [DisCouRSE Network+](https://discourse-network.github.io/), which received funding through the UKRI
-Digital Research Infrastructure Programme_
+Digital Research Infrastructure Programme_.